-'''

-.executedirect(operation[,parameters])

-'''
+.executedirect(sqlcmd[,parameters])

-Just like .execute(), except that no prepare step is issued and the operation is not cached.
+Works just like .execute(), except that no prepare step is issued and the sqlcmd is not cached.
 This can result in better performance with some ODBC driver setups, but also implies that Python type binding mode is used to bind the parameters.
+All SQL command parsing is then pushed from the client side to the server side.

-operation may be a Unicode object in case the ODBC driver and/or database support this.
+sqlcmd may be a Unicode object in case the ODBC driver and/or database support this.

-'''

-.executemany(operation, seq of parameters[, direct])

-'''
+.executemany(sqlcmd,batch[,direct])

-Prepare a database operation (query or command) and then execute it against all parameter sequences found in the sequence seq_of_parameters.
+Prepare a database operation (query or command) and then execute it against all parameter sequences found in the sequence batch.